- Located near infrastructure in a belt of major copper-gold porphyry and gold-rich vein deposits

 In 2010, two diamond drill holes tested parts of one of the main soil anomaly.
 One of these holes was drilled below the Hungry Bear Showing and intersected the vein at a vertical depth of 75 m.
 The vein and its wallrocks returned a weighted average of 1.38 g/t gold and 0.62% copper over 9.14 m, including 13.1 g/t gold and 6.05% copper over 0.74 m.
 Neither drill hole cut porphyry-style mineralization, but both encountered several gold-enriched veins.

 Helicopter-borne magnetic and versatile time domain electromagnetic surveys have been flown over the south-central part of the property.
 The magnetic survey identified a pronounced, oval shaped, semi-discrete high within one of the most geochemically anomalous drainages.
 This magnetic feature is associated with a broad zone of enhanced conductivity.
-It is located on an overburden and vegetation covered cirque floor and has not received follow up work of any kind.
-The best copper gold stream sediment sample was taken from a creek that drains this cirque
+It is located on an overburden and vegetation covered cirque floor.
+The best copper gold stream sediment sample was taken from a creek that drains this cirque.
+In 2018, a induced polarization (IP) survey defined a steeply west-dipping, resistivity low and associated chargeability high that are downdip of the ovoid magnetic high.
+These geophysical features are characteristic of buried, alkalic-type porphyry gold-copper mineralization.

 The GK property is one of several large-scale gold±copper projects Strategic holds in Yukon and British Columbia.